- PatentNew

 - 2. Choose your search parameters:

 Choose between a ‘custom’ or ‘advanced similarity’ search.
-With a custom search, you can design your own search in Markify ProSearch™ by choosing specific words, phrases, or wildcards.
+With a custom search, you can design your own search in our trademark search software Markify ProSearch™ by choosing specific words, phrases, or wildcards.

 With an advanced similarity search, you can identify identical marks and also harness the full power of Markify’s advanced similarity algorithm to identify relevant similar trademarks, including phonetic similarities, transliterations, and translations, as these examples show: - 3.
 Prioritize results by risk level: